michaelboth/Takyon/examples/rdma_vs_socket/README.txt

-This is a performance test that is designed to test two-sided (send->recv) socket and RDMA communications.
+This is a performance test that is designed to test two-sided (send->recv) point-to-point socket and RDMA communications.

 NOTES:
+  - Suported providers:
+     - Socket-TCP
+     - RDMA-RC (reliable connected)
+     - RDMA-UC (unreliable connected, messages could be dropped and cause the app to exit)
-  - This app can be built for sockets only if only testing socket performance.
+  - If RDMA is not available, this app can be built just for sockets.
   - This app supports CUDA for GPU processing.
 It also supports integrated GPUs and discrete GPUs.
-Zero copy tranfers to GPU memory are supported if GPUDirect is supported or on an integrated GPU.
+Zero copy tranfers to GPU memory are supported if using GPUDirect or on an integrated GPU.

 Files
-  - Common.cpp                 A simple set of common functionality used by all test modes.
-  - Common.hpp
+  - Main.cpp                   Collects the command line arguments into a single data structure and then runs the appropriate test
   - LatencyTest.cpp            Self contained latency test.
 Makes it easy to see how Takyon communication is setup and used.
   - LatencyTest.hpp
-  - Main.cpp                   Collects the command line arguments into a single data structure and then runs the appropriate test
+  - ThroughputTest.cpp         Self contained throughput test.
+Makes it easy to see how Takyon communication is setup and used.
+  - ThroughputTest.hpp
+  - Common.cpp                 A simple set of common functionality used by all test modes.
+  - Common.hpp
+  - Validation.cpp             Convenience functions used by all test moves to validate the messages being sent/received
+  - Validation.hpp
+  - ValidationKernels.cu       CUDA kernels to support validation if processing is set to run on the GPU.
+Kernels are used by Validate.cpp
+  - ValidationKernels.hpp
+  - unikorn_instrumentation.h  Provides nanosecond timing analysis of the algorithm, which makes it much easier to know how to tune the algorithm
   - Makefile                   Build for Linux and Mac.
 Mac only supports sockets.
-  - window.Makefile            Windows build, but only supports sockets
+  - windows.Makefile           Windows build, but only supports sockets
-  - provider_params.txt        Defines the Takyton provider parameters for each of Socket-TCP, Socket-UDP, RDMA-RC, RDMA-UC, and RDMA-UD
+  - provider_params.txt        Defines the Takyton provider parameters for each of Socket-TCP, RDMA-RC, and RDMA-UC
-  - unikorn_instrumentation.h  Provides nanosecond timing analysis of the algorithm, which makes it much easier to know how to tune the algorithm

 Steps to Run (Linux and Mac):
   First build the Takyon library (see lib/README.txt for more details):
     For a debug build:
       > cd <takyon-folder>/lib
-      > make DEBUG=Yes SocketTcp=Yes SocketUdp=Yes [Rdma=Yes] [CUDA=Yes]
+      > make DEBUG=Yes SocketTcp=Yes [Rdma=Yes] [CUDA=Yes]
     For a release build:
       > cd <takyon-folder>/lib
-      > make SocketTcp=Yes SocketUdp=Yes [Rdma=Yes] [CUDA=Yes] DisableExtraErrorChecking=Yes
+      > make SocketTcp=Yes [Rdma=Yes] [CUDA=Yes] DisableExtraErrorChecking=Yes

   Build app:
     > make [DEBUG=Yes] [RDMA=Yes] [CUDA=Yes]